USNavalResearchLaboratory/eispac/README.md

 # EISPAC - EIS Python Analysis Code
-_version 0.9.1_

-This software provides a set of tools for analyzing Hinode / EIS data within a python environment.
+This software provides a set of tools for analyzing Hinode/EIS data within a python environment.
 The general approach is as follows:

 1. Sets of level 1 HDF5 files are processed from the latest EIS level 0 fits files and made available online by the NRL EIS team at <https://eis.nrl.navy.mil/>.
    The HDF5 files come in pairs of "data" and "header" files which contain corrected count rates, the calibration curve needed to convert counts into intensity, and all of the associated metadata and pointing information.

 2. This package provides python classes and functions that can read these hdf5 files, perform all of the necessary calibration and pointing adjustments, and create user-friendly python objects that can be manipulated as needed.
 Also